exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/01_Matching listUsers GraphQL Query Syntax to Schema/index.md

   }
 ```

-Per 'graphql-relay' (`node_modules/graphql-relay/lib/connection/connection.js`), `connectionArgs` are as follows:
+Per `graphql-relay` (`node_modules/graphql-relay/lib/connection/connection.js`; remember, we talked about ownership of `node_modules` on Linux), `connectionArgs` are as follows:

 - after
 - first
 - before
 - last

-You can get into `connection.js` by clicking on `connectionArgs` in the import statement.
-You can see lots of interesting stuff in the file, e.g.
+From VSC, you can get into `connection.js` by clicking on `connectionArgs` in the import statement.
+There is some interesting stuff in the file, e.g.

 ```
 var connectionType = new _graphql.GraphQLObjectType({
     name: name + 'Connection',